Shirajuki/shirajuki.github.io/src/content/blog/equinor-ctf-2024-shop-6/index.md

 </form>
 ```

 This setup implies that once we buy an item we can afford, we could replay the same request, which would still pass the `user?.money >= item.price` check.
-Each replayed request would trigger both the `addItem` and `setMoney` Server Actions, creating a desynchronization between the request state and the backend database state.
+Each replayed request would trigger both the `addItem` and `setMoney` Server Actions, creating a desynchronization between the request's state and the database's state.

-As a result, each request replay would add the item to our inventory again while setting the money back to a constant value, allowing us to bypass spending limits.
-This would enable us to buy the item multiple times without actually losing any more money than the first initial purchase:
+As a result, each request replay would add the item to our inventory again while setting the money back to a constant value, allowing us to bypass the spending limits.
+This would enable us to buy the same item multiple times without actually losing any more money than the first initial purchase:

 ```ts
 export async function addItem(itemName: string): Promise<boolean> {